iqmalsb/git-workshop/README.md

 5. [References](#references)

 ## Version Control & Git
+Version control is a practice of software code management.
+One can view it as a perspective of accounting in finance.
+Every bit of transaction is somehow being recorded (i.e. amount and date).
+In software development, version control is the accounting practice.
 Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.

 ## Preparation / Installation
 To use git, you would have to install it on your local machine.